versen/versen.github.io/program/visser/index.md

 title: Eelco Visser
 ---

-# A Language Designer’s Workbench
+# A Language Designer’s Workbench - Eelco Visser

 Domain-specific languages can help reduce the accidental complexity of software by capturing and encapsulating the knowledge about computing in a